tropy/docs/using_tropy/project_view/add_metadata.md

 3. Double-clicking on your item in the item table will bring you to the item view, where you can also edit the metadata, now in the lefthand pane.

+#### Editing Metadata in Bulk

-You can also edit the metadata for multiple items at a time.
+You can edit the metadata for multiple items at a time.
 Ctrl/Command+click on each item you want to edit; then type your metadata into the metadata pane on the righthand side.
 The metadata you input will be applied to all items you have selected.

+#### Photo Metadata from Camera

+Digital cameras store information about images they capture in the header of the digital file, using the EXIF standard.
+That information usually includes the camera make and models, the camera settings and the date the photograph was taken.

+Tropy imports some of that photo metadata and displays it underneath the item metadata.

+* file name \(which is editable when you select the photo and then click on it to move to editable mode in the photo pane\)
+* date image was taken
+* image size in pixels
+* file size
+* date added to Tropy
+* date last modified in Tropy